morgandival/till-counter/README.md

 - React states are tricky, but it is good to keep in mind that changing the state doesn't immediately force a re-render of the components.
 - Also, passing props between parent and child components is not as difficult as it looks, so long as the types match up.
 - Lifting states up is also a fairly straight forward process, again keeping in mind the types.
+- Allowing for alternative currency symbols required reworking the denominations array into a currency object with the symbol as a string property and the denominations array as another property
 - It is a good idea to keep in mind when dealing with currency to work with integers and divide when necessary.